Amplitude SDK Quickstart Guide

 Use this guide to get started with the Amplitude SDKs.
 Choose your target platform:

 The Browser SDK lets you send events to Amplitude.
-See the full documentation at Browser SDK.
+See the Browser SDK documentation for additional configurations and advanced topics.

 Table of Contents